Specimen Collection and Preparation

 Check the specimen requirements in the Test Catalog to see if your specimen requires any of the following:

 - Aliquotting: Most specimens require aliquotting in an appropriate container to maintain specimen integrity.
-If you are not aliquotting, wrap the specimen in a bubble bag (Supply T055) to protect from breakage.
+If you are not aliquotting, wrap the specimen in a bubble bag (T055) to protect from breakage.

 - Light protection: Some specimens require light protection to ensure specimen integrity.
-Check the Light Protection List before packaging your specimen.
+Check the list of Light Protection Tests before packaging your specimen.

 Mayo Medical Laboratories supplies the following tubes, which have met DOT and IATA leak-proof requirements.*